 Read more about the complications of hepatitis C

 When to seek medical advice

-See your GP if you persistently have any of the later symptoms above, or if they keep returning.
+See your GP if you persistently have any of the later symptoms listed, or if they keep returning.
 They may recommend having a blood test that can check for hepatitis C.

-None of the symptoms above mean you definitely have hepatitis C, but it's important to get them checked out.
+None of these symptoms mean you definitely have hepatitis C, but it's important to get them checked out.